Advertiser Disclosure

 • You can’t move from a connecting flight to a nonstop flight but can change connecting cities.
 Usually, nonstop flights are more expensive, so that’s why this restriction is in place.

-• You can’t change your origin and destination, and can’t change to a co-terminal airport, such as from Washington, D.C.
+• You can’t change your origin and destination and can’t change to a co-terminal airport, such as from Washington, D.C.
 (DCA) to Washington, D.C.
 (IAD).

-Keep in mind that if you can’t same-day change your ticket, you can rebook on your desired flights and pay the fare difference, thanks to Delta eliminating change fees on tickets.
+Keep in mind that if you can’t same-day change your ticket, you can rebook your desired flights and pay the fare difference, thanks to Delta eliminating change fees on tickets.

-Bottom Line: To same-day change to another flight, the same fare class must be available, and you must be flying from the same origin to the same destination.
+To same-day change to another flight, the same fare class must be available, and you must be flying from the same origin to the same destination.

-Waived Same-day Standby Fees ($100 Value)
+Waived Same-Day Standby Fees ($100 Value)

 Sky Priority (Included in SkyTeam Elite Plus Value)

 These benefits can be very useful.
 For example, by using the Sky Priority check-in, you don’t have to wait as long as those in the regular lanes.
-Similarly, with the priority boarding benefits, you’ll be among some of the first few groups to board, which allows you to get settled faster and stow your bags before others.
+Similarly, with priority boarding benefits, you’ll be among some of the first few groups to board, which allows you to get settled faster and stow your bags before others.

 Delta Sky Priority Scan